lixlox/Commando-french/README.md

 [![Build status](https://github.com/discordjs/Commando/workflows/Testing/badge.svg)](https://github.com/discordjs/Commando/actions?query=workflow%3ATesting)

 ## About
-Commando is the official command framework for [discord.js](https://github.com/discordjs/discord.js).
+French version of the official repo (french translation of all the commands and messages) Commando is the official command framework for [discord.js](https://github.com/discordjs/discord.js).
 It is flexible, fully object-oriented, easy to use, and makes it trivial to create your own powerful commands.
 Additionally, it makes full use of ES2017's `async`/`await` functionality for clear, concise code that is simple to write and easy to comprehend.